Travel warning: Storm Gerrit disrupts trains and flights in UK

 Flights cancelled as storm hits UK

-British Airways has cancelled 18 domestic flights on Wednesday due to the blustery conditions.
+British Airways cancelled 18 domestic flights on Wednesday due to the blustery conditions.

-The services affected are return trips between Heathrow and Aberdeen, Edinburgh, Glasgow, Jersey and Manchester.
+The services affected were return trips between Heathrow and Aberdeen, Edinburgh, Glasgow, Jersey and Manchester.

-Eight European services have also been axed to and from Barcelona, Berlin, Madrid and Paris CDG.
+Eight European services were also axed to and from Barcelona, Berlin, Madrid and Paris CDG.

 “As a result of air-traffic control restrictions put in place because of Storm Gerrit, we have had to make some adjustments to our schedule today,” a spokesperson for British Airways said.